 She edited his Indian Stream Republic: Settling a New England Frontier, 1785—1842.

 Ruth’s short stories have appeared in Redbook magazine and have been winners in the PEN Syndicated Fiction Project.
 Her articles have been published in Publishers Weekly, the Washington Post, and New Hampshire Magazine.
 She has reviewed books for the New York Times Book Review, the Christian Science Monitor, Newsday, and other newspapers.

 She is a member of the New Hampshire Magazine Council of Advisers.

 Like her father, she is a recipient of the New Hampshire Writers’ Project’s Lifetime Achievement Award.
 In 2006, Keene State College gave her the Alumni Achievement Award.

-Ruth and Don live in Center Sandwich, New Hampshire.
+Ruth lives in New Hampshire.
 She writes about life there on her Web site, www.ruthdoanmacdougall.com, and on her Facebook page.